solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

         CustomerId between 400000 and 400020
     ```

-    Run both queries several times to get a stable execution time.
-Under normal conditions, you should see that even with a relatively small number of customers, the CCI table starts yielding better results than the clustered index table.
+These queries were run multiple times until there was a stable execution time.
+It was observed that even with a relatively small number of customers, the CCI table starts yielding better performance than the clustered index table.

-4. Now add an extra condition on the query, one that refers to the `StoreId` column:
+The next experiment will be adding an additional `StoreId` query filter to the query on the clustered index table.

     ```sql
     SELECT